pannuhuone/Voron-CANBus/mainsail_install.md

 ### 4. Hot end thermistor, change original setting from Extruder section point to EBB pin

+Before this step, I removed the thermistor which I attached temporarily directly to Octopus.

 Original:
 ```
 ## Check what thermistor type you have.
 See https://www.klipper3d.org/Config_Reference.html#common-thermistors for common thermistor types.